Michieljoris/bb-server/README.md

 bb-server
 ===========

-Caveat: this server needs more testing and is not production ready.
+Status: still testing features and getting rid of little bugs.

 Basic server, configurable by setting commandline options or by requiring it.
 The options can then be passed to the server as an object.

-It's basically a static assets server however over time I've rewritten it a couple of times to add some more features.
+It's basically a static assets server however over time I've rewritten it a couple of times and added some more features.

 I am aiming for simplicity.
 The server can be started without any options and will serve up its working directory.
 Any features required